 If you enter your number on a form or online, there's a chance that your number will end up in someone else's hands.

 We live in an age where computers are so smart and fast they can crawl the web and look at billions of data points instantly.
 In a blink they can look at everything you like, post, or tweet.
 They can mine census data and other public records, such as how much you paid for your house and whether or not it was ever foreclosed upon.
 Just search for yourself on PeekYou – you’ll be amazed at the number of companies that claim to have information about your family, income, phone number and much, much more.
 (Check out our guide to removing yourself from people search services.)

 Again, the more information you share online, the easier it’s going to be for someone to get your mobile number.

 4. Technology can dial zillions of random numbers like it’s nothing

 We’ve all received calls that don’t have another human on the other end.
-Not only is the recording automated, oftentimes so is the process of finding your number.
-Automatic dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.
+Not only is the call robodialed, but the process of finding your number is automated as well.
+Dialing devices can figure out and call all possible phone number combinations, including unlisted and mobile numbers.

 6. The credit bureaus give away your information

 Before you get mad at them for spilling so much of your personal information, remember – you’re the one who agreed to sign up for that department-store credit card so as to receive 25% off.

 7. Charities take all the fun out of being philanthropic